Notes on the Geography of Norway: Oslo: the Norwegian Folk Museum

 The real thing, this time from 1650-1700.
 It's open-hearth, with a fireplace without chimney.

-The most inspiring building is this church.
-That's the cylindrical apse on the left.
+The most inspiring building in the museum.
+That's a cylindrical apse on the left.

 Front view.
 (The church was to close in late 2011 for renovations over two years.)

 The church was moved here in 1880 and the exterior was rebuilt at that time with new materials.
-Only the interior has original timbers.
+Only the interior has original staves.

 From another angle.